 27.4.1. by any title other than “attorney-at-law” and the name and surname of the attorney-at-law;

-27.4.2. by an orientation sign outside or inside the building, if such a sign represents a copy of the plaque of the law office, or if it may create confusion in case there is more than one attorney-at-law in the building;

 This provision seems to have no sense other than to forbid publicity – therefore, the provisions regarding publicity may again be relevant.
 I can see no reason why, under the EU’s rules, there may not be more than one plaque.

-27.4.3. by a plaque protruding from the surface of the façade of the building, if there is a suitable place to position the plaque flat on the façade plane;

 This provision again seems to have no sense other than to forbid publicity – therefore, the provisions regarding publicity may once more be relevant.
 I can see no reason why, under the EU’s rules, a plaque may not protrude from the surface of the façade.

 27.4.4. by a plaque of a retired or deceased attorney-at-law left next to the plaque of an attorney-at-law who has taken over the law office, or next to the plaque of another attorney-at-law working in the same office, or at the location at which there was the law office of the retired or deceased attorney-at-law, for a period exceeding a year from the date of retirement or death;